sourcegraph/sourcegraph-open-in-intellij/README.md

 # Open in Intellij Sourcegraph extension

-Adds a button at the top of files in both Sourcegraph app and code hosts like GitHub (when the Sourcegraph browser extension is installed) that will open the current file in Intellij.
+Adds a button to the Sourcegraph's extension panel and at the top of files in code hosts like GitHub (when the Sourcegraph browser extension is installed) that will open the current file in Intellij.

 <picture>
 <source srcset="https://user-images.githubusercontent.com/37420160/96809054-23450b80-13e8-11eb-8e76-a0556e3b41e6.png" media="(prefers-color-scheme: dark)" />